AmyWilhoite/javascript/README.md

 ## Overview

-This project modifys starter code to create an ampplication for employees to generate random passwords that include special characters.
+This project modifies starter code to create an application for employees to generate random passwords that include special characters.
 This will feature dynamically updated HTML and CSS powered by Javascript.
 <BR>

 ## Design

-This app allows employess with sensitive data to create secure passwords to increase security of confidential information.
+This app allows employees with sensitive data to create secure passwords to increase security of confidential information.

 This app can:
 Assist employees who need a new, secure password